antzGames/Easy-Web-Loader/README.md

 ## Demo

-I have included a Demo scene in this repository.
-It is used to test if everything works.
+A demo scene is included in this repository to test if everything works.

 ## License